 Will you accept a recent background check from another employer?

-At this time, background checks required for the HIT Associates Degree and the Cancer Registry Management Degree MUST be completed through Adam Safeguard.
+At this time, background checks required for the Cancer Registry Management Degree MUST be completed through Adam Safeguard.

 Most programs in the Health Information Management (HIM) department apply selective admission standards.
 Therefore, admission to the college does not guarantee admission to a program.